LAKSHMAN1410/LAKSHMAN1410/README.md

 ### 🍽 Responsive Restaurant Website
 **HTML · CSS · JavaScript**

-Developed a responsive website with menu, about page, gallery, and contact form sections.
-Ensured seamless performance across devices with smooth navigation and improved user engagement.
+A responsive site with menu, about, gallery, and contact sections, built for smooth navigation across devices.

 </td>
 </tr>